 - The Unreveal: Her age.
 She tells female Morgan in their Harvest Scramble conversations, and Morgan confirms for us that Nah's not much younger or older than she is, but the player never hears the actual number.
 This is probably meant to keep Morgan's age a secret as well as Nah's (especially if Morgan is a fellow manakete herself).

 - Though in Fire Emblem there are very, very few characters without a Vague Age so it doesn't stand out too much.

 - Theme Naming: Like her mother, she gets her name from a negative affirmation.
 (Nah being an informal/slang way of saying "no")

 - Verbal Tic: In the Japanese version, she ends all of her sentences with "desu."
 Even when it makes no grammatical sense at all.
 "Desu" is used to make one come off as polite and help the user to endear him/herself to others, so her gratuitous use of it hints at the lonely and unloved childhood she had.

 - Vocal Dissonance: Averted in the Japanese version, where she still speaks in a high pitched childlike voice.
 Played straight in the English dub, where she has a very mature voice that contrasts with her childlike appearance.

 - Voluntary Shapeshifter: As a Manakete, Nah can shift into a dragon form.

-- What Does He See In Her?: Wonders what her own father saw in her mother in their supports.
+- What Does She See in Him?: Wonders what her own father saw in her mother in their supports.
 She suspects it was a Shotgun Wedding.note

-- Who Names Their Kid 'Nah'?: She's well aware of it.
+- Who Names Their Kid "Dude"?: She's well aware of how odd "Nah" sounds.
 Even Nowi at first is confused with her name.

 - Wise Beyond Their Years: Most of the time, but she can slip into childish antics as well.